Svaha: The Sixth Finger: Release

 The film released on February 20, 2019, attracted 190,000 viewers on the first day and was number one in the box office.
 On the second day, it exceeded 2 million viewers, in total bringing in around 2.19 million audience members.
-This brings in cumulative sales of 20,007,508,194 won which is around 16,481,474.98 U.S dollars.
+This brought in cumulative sales of 20,007,508,194 won which is around 16,481,474.98 U.S dollars.
 Actor Jeong Dong-hwan, played the role of Kim Je-seok who after gaining enlightenment, his body never grows old.
-But the film faced some backlash when used a photo of Independence activist Na-Cheo for an earlier photo of the character Kim Je-seok.
-Na-Cheol was an independence activist known as the godfather of the anti-Japanese independence movement founded in Daejong Gyo, before the National Order of Merit was started.
+But the film faced some backlash when used a photo of Independence activist Na Cheol for an earlier photo of the character Kim Je-seok.
+Na Cheol was an independence activist known as the godfather of the anti-Japanese independence movement founded in Daejong Gyo, before the National Order of Merit was started.
 There was also a protest from Sincheonji, a Christian movement, over some scenes from the trailer.
 They were concerned and said that the trailer for the film could damage the group's reputation.